 By Roy Burner - Minister of the Gospel

-Bigotry in action is the possession or expression of strong prejudices or opinions.
-It shows intolerance for any other direction or thought.
+Bigotry in action is the possession or expression of strong prejudices or opinions and shows intolerance towards any other direction or thought.
 Bigotry can be so consuming that one's actions becomes inappropriate and readily identifiable.

 Bigotry is as that of a dictatorship that demands abeyance regardless of the injustice that is being proposed.
 It can also be associated with a closed mind; for one becomes so dogmatic in their belief that they will not bend or give in to any other way.
 They will do whatever it takes to ensure their way is adopted.
 (Comment)

-Another term for bigotry is blinders; which consists of two flaps on a horse's bridle to keep it from seeing objects at its sides.
+Bigotry is as one with blinders; as on a horse's bridle to keep it from seeing objects at its sides.
 When such is applied it circumvents any distraction that would hinder the intended course.
-When it comes to bigotry it seems as if those involved have blinders placed on them which prevents them from seeing any other course of action.
+When it comes to bigotry it seems as if those involved have blinders placed on them.
 There is no compromise possible; there is no other avenue they will allow to come into focus.

 There is also intolerance towards anyone who fails to walk in the same course of action.
 One can readily identify this on the faces of those who are of such a nature.
 They seek out unorthodox ways towards their goal no matter the cost.